Spotlight on Portugal

 - Explore the sculpted shapes and caves of the Algarve’s stunning coastline from the sea: take a boat trip from Albufeira’s harbour and you may even see pods of dolphins swimming alongside the boat.

-- The Oceanico golf complex at Vilamoura is one of the best, with four fabulous courses: Old, Victoria, Laguna and Pinhal.
+- The Dom Pedro Golf Complex at Vilamoura is one of the best, with four fabulous courses: Old, Victoria, Laguna and Pinhal.

-- The Algarve beaches are washed by the Atlantic Ocean – making them ideal places to try your hand at a spot of deep sea fishing.
-Boat tours run from Vilamora marina – and elsewhere along the coast, including Lagos and Tavira – offering shark fishing, reef fishing and “big game” fishing.
+- Portugal's beaches are washed by the Atlantic Ocean – making them ideal places to try your hand at a spot of deep-sea fishing.

 - The Sintra-Cascais Natural Park is just a day trip away from Lisbon.
 The pretty pastel-hued Unesco World Heritage-listed centre, Sintra-Vila, is a picturesque base for exploring.
-Perching above the town, Sintra’s beautiful clifftop palace is stunning inside and out – and offers a fascinating glimpse into the wealth and life of Portugal’s monarchs at a time when this tiny nation ruled the waves and this was their summer palace.
+Perching above the town, Pena Palace is stunning inside and out – and offers a fascinating glimpse into the wealth and life of Portugal’s monarchs at a time when this tiny nation ruled the waves and this was their summer palace.

 For more ideas about what to do in Portugal, how to get there, when to go and where to stay, get in touch with your local Travel Counsellor.